 “The present results are the first to show that low levels of short-wavelength light enhance CAR in adolescents who were restricted from sleep,” said Figueiro.
 “Morning light exposure may help to wake up the body when it is time to be active, thus preparing individuals for any environmental stress they might experience.”

-Short-wavelength light has been shown to maximally suppress production of nocturnal melatonin and phase shift the timing of the biological clock.
-The effect of short-wavelength light on other biomarkers has not been widely studied.
+Short-wave blue light has been shown to maximally suppress melatonin levels and phase shift the timing of the biological clock.
+The effect of short-wave blue light on biomarkers other than melatonin has not been widely studied.

 “We found that exposure to short-wavelength blue light in the morning significantly enhances CAR in sleep deprived adolescents, more so than dim light,” said Rea.
 “Morning exposure to short-wavelength light may be a simple, yet practical way to better prepare adolescents for the challenges of the day.”

 The Lighting Research Center (LRC) is part of Rensselaer Polytechnic Institute of Troy, New York, and is the leading university-based research center devoted to lighting.
 The LRC offers the world’s premier graduate education in lighting, including 1- and 2-year master’s programs and a PhD program.
 Since 1988 the LRC has built an international reputation as a reliable source for objective information about lighting technologies, applications, and products.
 The LRC also provides training programs for government agencies, utilities, contractors, lighting designers, and other lighting professionals.

 Rensselaer Polytechnic Institute, founded in 1824, is the nation’s oldest technological university.
 The Institute is well known for its success in the transfer of technology from the laboratory to the marketplace so that new discoveries and inventions benefit human life, protect the environment, and strengthen economic development.